-I have seen so many people struggling to keep up with their password situation that I have stopped keeping the count.
-Either they always forget their passwords and have to reset their accounts again and again, or, they use the same generic password for all of their accounts.
-I am certain that every one of you know at least one such person, and may be, just may be, that person is you.
+I have seen many people struggling to keep up with their passwords.
+Either they forget their passwords and have to reset their accounts again and again, or, they use the same generic password for all of their accounts.
+I am certain that every one of you know at least one such person.
+And may be, just may be, that person is you.
 If you are, now is the time to take matters in your hand, and safeguard your online presence as much as possible.
 There are a lot of password managers which can help you do that.
 Not only they make the task of managing your passwords easier, they also auto generate random and strong passwords to make your account more secure.
-We have tested and ranked the best of them, and updated the list for 2018.
-So, here are the 10 best password managers you can get in 2018:
+We have tested and ranked the best of them, and updated the list for 2020.
+So, here are the 12 best password managers you can get in 2020.

 Other important features include secure password generation, one-click password change automation, and flagging of the weak and duplicate passwords.
 Depending on your requirements, the following features must also be considered.
 For example, one thing that matters to me is the ability to autofill web forms.
 Filling online forms take up a lot of time, that’s why I save all my details in my password manager and use them to fill up the forms with just a click.
 Another such feature is the ability to save credit/debit card details to make online purchases smooth and secure.
 Depending on your usage pattern, some of these features might be more important than the others.
 So don’t just choose the first one on the list, but choose the one which fits your requirement criteria.

-Th Best Password Managers in 2018 (Free and Paid)
+The Best Password Managers in 2020 (Free and Paid)

 LastPass suffered a security breach in the June of 2015, and although no master passwords could be decrypted (even the LastPass employees cannot do that), the hackers were able to extract the password hints.
 The incident severely damaged LastPass’s image, but, I would argue that it is still one of the best password managers available out there.
 What I loved about the LastPass incident, was the way the company handled the whole situation.
 They immediately took the full responsibility and notified all their users, and although nothing important was stolen, they upgraded their service.